-According to the Vietnamese National Committee for Combatting and Preventing Human Trafficking, 98% of victims are trafficked abroad with 90% of victims trafficked directly to China for the purpose of sexual or labour exploitation.
+According to the Vietnamese National Committee for Combatting and Preventing Human Trafficking, 98% of survivors are trafficked abroad with 90% of survivors trafficked directly to China for the purpose of sexual or labour exploitation.

 Someone asked, if her family already has £30,000 to pay the smuggler, why didn’t she just fly commercial over to the UK and then try to find a job there?
 Why choose the hard way to go over there and risk her life in the process?
 It doesn’t make any sense.